Earn a Quality, Affordable MBA at Concordia.

 Applicants with graduate-level coursework must submit graduate transcripts showing all graduate-level coursework attempted.*

-Applicants to the MBA program who have a GPA lower than 2.75 are also required to submit a personal essay along with the other application materials.
+Applicants to the MBA degree program who have a GPA lower than 2.75 are also required to submit a personal essay along with the other application materials.

 A professional resume should include positions held in reverse chronological date order, with the latest or current position held listed first.
 Professional work experience refers to three to five years of experience working for organizations within a chosen profession(s) based on qualifications.
 Candidates with less than three to five years of professional work experience must show significant leadership roles in college, internships or community volunteerism in both the professional work history and the essay.